PrasanthJayaraman/PrasanthJayaraman.github.io/_posts/2019-04-13-react-native-android-tv-app-design.md

 Let's say for High Definition TVs

 ```
-720p Resolution TV = 1280 x 720 progressive scan.
-(Total pixels = 921,600)
+720p Resolution TV = 1280 x 720 (Total pixels = 921,600)
 perfectSize(50) is 23.589
 ````

 similarly,

 ````
-1080p Resolution TV = 1920 x 1080 progressive scan.
-(Total pixels = 2,073,600)
+1080p Resolution TV = 1920 x 1080 (Total pixels = 2,073,600)
 perfetctSize(50) is 15.726
 ````

-So using the module we can achieve pixel perfect application which reflects our design UI perfectly.
+So using the module we can achieve pixel perfect application which reflects our UI design perfectly.

 Now let's combine all these together for a perfect and dynamic adaptive application.